culturally/Instagram-iOS-SSL-pinning-bypass/README.md

 ## Disclaimer
 This project is for educational purposes only.
 It demonstrates bypassing SSL pinning in binaries, such as those used by Instagram/Meta, to help developers and researchers understand security vulnerabilities.

 There is no intent to harm, exploit, or encourage illegal activities.
-If Instagram/Meta or any other party has concerns, please contact me at detective@yin.sh, and I will address the issue or take down the project as requested.
+If Instagram/Meta or any other party has concerns, please contact me at 0day@yin.sh, and I will address the issue or take down the project as requested.

 Use of this project is at your own risk; the creator is not responsible for any misuse.